Someone has taken over my account

 - Open the password reset form in a private/incognito window, and choose a strong password you haven't used before.

-- Then, go to your account page and click SIGN OUT EVERYWHERE.
+- Go to your account page and click SIGN OUT EVERYWHERE.

 We also strongly suggest you change the password for: